jsimonrichard/asciidoctor.js-macro-test-issue-mre/README.md

 bun install
 ```

-To run (this should run correctly):
+To run (this should work correctly):

 ```bash
 bun run index.ts